-The third Level-I Fieldwork experience (OCTH 785 Level-I Fieldwork-C: Neurological Conditions) occurs during Semester-5 and focuses on treatment planning and intervention.
-Level-I Fieldwork-C reinforces concepts covered in two concurrent courses (OCTH 778 Central Nervous System Injury & Disorder and OCTH 787 Changes in Activities & Occupations: Issues in Aging).
-During this third Level-I experience, student have opportunities to observe alterations in posture, movement, and muscle tone resulting from central nervous system dysfunction and/or age-related processes.
+The fourth and final Level-I Fieldwork experience, (Level-I Fieldwork-C: Focus on Aging Adults), occurs in the fourth semester.
+Level-I Fieldwork-C reinforces concepts covered in two concurrent courses (OCTH 777: Occupational Performance of Individuals with Central Nervous System Injury & Disorders and OCTH 787: Issues in Aging - Changes in Activities & Occupations).
+During this final Level-I experience, students have opportunities to observe the impact of aging on the occupations of older adults.
 This fieldwork experience supports, reinforces, and enriches didactic coursework through focused observation and supervised participation in providing occupational therapy services.